 Marketers who use segmented campaigns note as much as a 760% increase in revenue (Source).
 Marketers are moving away from sending blanket emails to their database.
 Instead, the trend is moving towards creating better segments based on demographic data like location and buying role along with behavioural data like page views, past email clicks and the like.
 Better segmentation will also enable strong personalisation opportunities.

 The same email message can be easily duplicated and slightly tailored to different segments to make a bigger impact - a better open rate, click rate and read rate.
-You can find some detailed tips on segmentation tips in this blog article on boosting email marketing campaigns
+You can find some detailed tips on segmentation tips in this blog article on improving email marketing campaign results.

-With 46% Australians using iPhones (Source), we can assume close to 50% of your email marketing stats will be inaccurate.
-Essentially, any email campaigns relying solely on open rates may become unreliable.
+With approximately 47% of Australians using iPhones (Source), we can assume close to 50% of your email marketing stats will be inaccurate.
+Essentially, any email campaign relying solely on open rates as a measure of success may become unreliable.
 A/B tests based on open rates will also stand statistically insignificant.
 Automations based on email opens will become trickier to design.

 As it is with any content, well-designed, dynamic, interactive emails are increasingly gaining attention from marketers who want to get cut-through in their prospect’s mail-filled inboxes.